-The budgeted allocation for employee related costs for the 2022/23 financial year totals R355 million, which equals 38% of the total operating expenditure.
+The budgeted allocation for employee related costs for the 2022/23 financial year totals R361 million, which equals 37% of the total operating expenditure.
 Which is below the norm of 40%.
-The salaries have not been increased by 4,96% as per SALGA agreement.
+The salaries have been increased by 4,96% as per SALGA agreement.

-The municipality has been very strict in budgeting for overtime and standby, the budget has been strictly set at R0 million.
-The budgeted amount is below the industry norm of 5% of employee related costs.
+The municipality has been extremely strict in budgeting for overtime and standby, the budget has been strictly set at R0 million.